On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Introduction

-Theorem~\ref{mani} divides right-angled Coxeter groups with nerves satisfying Standing Assumptions into two main types: the ones which are virtually the fundamental group of a $3$--manifold with empty or toroidal boundary (we call \emph{type A}) and the ones which are not virtually the fundamental group of such a $3$--manifold (we call \emph{type B}).
-Behrstock-Neumann~\cite{MR2376814} summarize the rigidity result of $3$--manifolds with empty or toroidal boundary from many authors (see \cite{MR623534}, \cite{MR1036000}, \cite{MR2402598}, \cite{MR1440310}, \cite{MR1840770}, \cite{MR1383215}, and \cite{MR1898396}) in Theorem A. Thus, a right-angled Coxeter group of type A and a right-angled Coxeter group of type B are never quasi-isometric by Theorem A in \cite{MR2376814}.
+Theorem~\ref{mani} divides right-angled Coxeter groups with nerves satisfying Standing Assumptions into two main types: the ones which are virtually the fundamental group of a $3$--manifold with empty or toroidal boundary which we call \emph{type A}, and the ones which are not virtually the fundamental group of such a $3$--manifold which we will call \emph{type B}.
+Behrstock and Neumann summarize the rigidity results of $3$--manifolds with empty or toroidal boundary from many authors (see \cite{MR623534}, \cite{MR1036000}, \cite{MR2402598}, \cite{MR1440310}, \cite{MR1840770}, \cite{MR1383215}, and \cite{MR1898396}) in Theorem A of ~\cite{MR2376814}.
+Thus, a right-angled Coxeter group of type A and a right-angled Coxeter group of type B are never quasi-isometric by Theorem A of \cite{MR2376814}.

 Theorem~\ref{mani} further divides right-angled Coxeter groups of type A into $4$ subtypes (see Figure~\ref{A}).
-It is well-known that fundamental groups of associated manifolds in the different four subtypes are not quasi-isometric (see Theorem~5.4 in \cite{KaLeeb95}), so two right-angled Coxeter groups of type A are not quasi-isometric if they are of different subtypes.
-Thus, for the purpose of quasi-isometry classification we must look at each subtype
+It is well-known that the fundamental groups of the associated manifolds in the four different subtypes are not quasi-isometric (see Theorem~5.4 in \cite{KaLeeb95}), so two right-angled Coxeter groups of type A are not quasi-isometric if they are of different subtypes.
+Thus, we must study each subtype to understand the quasi-isometry classification of groups of type A.

 The collection of groups of subtype A.1 contains exactly three quasi-isometry equivalence classes.
-In fact, the first quasi-isometry equivalence class of groups of type A.1 contains only one right-angled Coxeter group with nerve a suspension of a $4$--cycle.
+The first quasi-isometry equivalence class of groups of type A.1 contains only one right-angled Coxeter group with nerve a suspension of a $4$--cycle.
 This right-angled Coxeter group is virtually $\Z^3$.
 The second quasi-isometry equivalence class consists of right-angled Coxeter groups whose nerve is a suspension of some $n$--cycle ($n\geq 5$).
-Right-angled Coxeter groups in this second class are all virtually the fundamental group of some closed Seifert manifolds.
-The last quasi-isometry equivalence class consists right-angled Coxeter groups with nerve a suspension of some broken line.
-The right-angled Coxeter groups in this class are all virtually the fundamental group of some Seifert manifolds with non-empty boundary.
+Each right-angled Coxeter groups in this second class is virtually the fundamental group of a closed Seifert manifold.
+The last quasi-isometry equivalence class consists of right-angled Coxeter groups with nerve a suspension of some broken line.
+Each right-angled Coxeter group in this class is virtually the fundamental group of a Seifert manifold with non-empty boundary.

 The quasi-isometry classification of groups of subtype A.2 is much more complicated.
 We give a complete quasi-isometry classification of groups of subtype $A.2$.